 No Change in Ownership: New Resident fees include $33.00 Application Fee, $90.00 New Resident Tax, and Registration Fees.

 |Passenger and Light Trucks (less than 6,000 gross)

 |Motorcycles (all years)

-See more about fees collected for the State on the DMV site:
+For more information about Registration Fees collected for the State of Texas, visit the DMV website:

 Texas Department of Motor Vehicles: Registration Fees